jamestejada/weekend/README.md

 # CapRadio Weekend Programming Bot
+> This program automates some of the manual processes related to files for weekend programming.

 ## The Original 'Manual' Process
 1. Download show files from PRX as they appear (this requires checking the ftp at regular intervals)
 1. Normalize to -24 LUFs
 1. Rename files for ENCO Dropbox (Ingest for ENCO DAD radio automation system)
     - EXAMPLE: `14160_Snap Judgment SEGMENT C Mar 7.wav`
-1. Convert to mp3 (only needed for promos used for remote continuity)
+1. Convert to mp3 (only needed for promos used by remote hosts)
-1. Rename for remote continuity folder on network drive (i.e. promos used by remote hosts during breaks)
+1. Rename for remote host promo folder on network drive (i.e. promos used by remote hosts during breaks)
     - EXAMPLE: `This American Life PROMO Mar 6 and Mar 7.mp3`
-1. Copy files to their appropriate destinations (ENCO Dropbox, or remote continuity folder)
+1. Copy files to their appropriate destinations (ENCO Dropbox, or remote host promo folder)
-1. BONUS TASK A: Get satellite files for show promos so that remote hosts can use those as well.
+1. BONUS TASK A: Get and convert files for show promos that hosts working remotely can use for recorded breaks.
 1. BONUS TASK B: Delete satellite files off of the backup receiver (this is so that we can keep a "hot" backup of our satellite receiver configured in the exact same way as the primary without overloading the harddrive on the receiver)

 ![The Original Process](./images/PRX_Downloads.png)

-## What does this program do?
+## What does this program do
+---
 All of the above, but **automatically**.

 ## Features
+---
 - Automatic file downloads
     - Based on modified date as well as episode number
     - Satellite files are downloaded as well